quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/deploy-ml.md

 	You can edit and run the code from here or clone it to your computer and work locally.

-	See more about setting up your local environment [here](../../../client-library/python-setup.md).

 ### Upload the model

 Now you need to upload the ML model created in the previous article and edit this code to run the model.